The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 Along the way, Louisa – the duchess – gives birth to daughter Lottie, who is adopted by another couple.
 Lottie discovers the truth, though, and Louisa pays to educate her.

-The name would’ve sounded exactly right for the show’s era.
+The name would’ve sounded exactly right for the show’s turn-of-the-century setting.
 But during its 1976 to 1977 run, very few English parents were naming their daughters Lottie.

 THE PRINCESS and THE FROG

-The times are changing, though, by the year 2004.
+The US is warming to the name Charlotte, though, by the year 2004.

 That’s when we meet Disney’s first princess of color, The Princess and the Frog’s aspiring chef Tiana, who also happens to spend some time as a frog and marry Prince Naveen along the way.

-Released in 2004, the New Orleans-set animated movie also introduced us to the wealthy debutante Charlotte “Lottie” La Bouff, BFF to hard-working Tiana.
+Released in 2004, the New Orleans-set animated movie also introduced us to the wealthy debutante Charlotte “Lottie” La Bouff, hard-working Tiana’s best friend.

 PRINCESS CHARLOTTE